 The torsion spring sits above the garage on the interior, centered on an object called the torsion bar.
 Depending on the age of the garage door, the system can run on either a one- or two-spring system.
 The solo system features one long spring that controls both the left and right sides of the garage door, winding and unwinding to either open or close the door.
 There are some disadvantages to the solo spring system — primarily the threat of the garage door crashing down if the piece snaps.
 Or, the opener’s motor will begin working harder as the spring gets older.

 A dual system is located on the same torsion bar but features a left and right spring that controls each side of the garage door.
+Visit our garage spring replacement guide to learn how to replace them.
 The benefit of a dual spring is that it each spring is under less stress and pressure from controlling only half the door, and if one breaks, the door won't come crashing down.

 It's generally recommended that if a solo system spring breaks, it's better to replace it with a dual spring system as no major modifications or changes to the setup are required.

 The task of changing out the garage spring requires tools that are readily available.
 A 7/16” and 9/16” wrench are the only two sizes needed as well as a couple pairs of vice grips and a step ladder.
 Equipment that is mandatory though are winding bars, which help control the torsion as the spring is being installed and removed.
 Most quality spring suppliers will include the two torsion bars with purchase.

 When purchasing a new spring, measurements from the old spring must be taken to ensure the proper replacement is used.
 Buying any spring can result in a door flying open from too much torsion or crashing down from too little.
 The measurements that need to be taken include the inside diameter of the existing spring as well as the length and the wire size.

 We recommend watching this video for how to measure your garage door springs: